Highfivery/zero-spam-for-wordpress/readme.txt

 = 4.10.1 =

 * Fix - PHP notice `Warning: array_merge(): Expected parameter 2 to be an array, bool given in /wp-content/plugins/zero-spam/classes/class-wordpress-zero-spam.php on line 532`.
 See https://wordpress.org/support/topic/warning-array_merge-14/#post-13319702.
+* Fix - StopForumSpam & BotScout being queried even if the options are disabled.
+See https://wordpress.org/support/topic/api-timeout/#post-13323551.
 * Enhancement - Moved the security functions into the new `WordPress_Zero_Spam_Security` class.
 * Enhancement - General code clean-up & documentation.